jagrider/ParseChat/README.md

 - [x] User can log out of his or her account. (+1-3pts)
 - [x] Added app icon (+1-3pts)
 - [x] Added custom launch screen (+1-3pts)
-- [x] User is notified when username / password is too long on login screen (+1-3pts)
 - [x] Auto layout to work in landscape and portrait mode on iPhone 6 and newer (+1-3pts)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):